Truth tables implement combinatorial logic design in a concise, tabular format. Typical applications for truth tables include decision making for:

 Controls the level of diagnostics for overspecification in your truth table function.
 For more information, see Correct Overspecified and Underspecified Truth Tables.

 Controls the action language for your Stateflow truth table function.
-Choose between MATLAB or C. For more information, see Language Options for Stateflow Truth Tables.
+Choose between MATLAB or C. For more information, see Differences Between MATLAB and C as Action Language Syntax.

 Function description.
 You can enter brief descriptions of functions in the hierarchy.